Vaginal Steaming: Should You Try This Remedy For Cramps, Fertility & Healing?

 - Stress, fatigue, and depression: These conditions are, not surprisingly, very closely related.
 One can lead to the other.
 But vaginal steaming is unlikely to cure them.
 Speak with your doctor about natural approaches to stress management.
 Locate a functional medicine doctor, who will help you find the root cause of these symptoms.
 Treating these conditions often takes a multifaceted approach, but the first step should be seeking help and guidance from a professional.

 - Hemorrhoids: Hemorrhoids are swollen veins in your lower rectum and anus.
 They're extremely common, and in most cases they'll go away on their own.
-Certain home remedies can make them less painful in the meantime, like over-the-counter creams, Sitz baths, and loose-fitting clothing to prevent and reduce constipation.
+Certain home remedies can make them less painful in the meantime, like over-the-counter creams, Sitz baths2, and loose-fitting clothing to prevent and reduce constipation.
 If you're in extreme discomfort, contact your doctor.

 - Infections: According to experts, vaginal steaming is more likely to cause infections than cure infections.
 If you suspect you have a vaginal infection like a yeast infection or bacterial vaginosis, call your doctor to identify a safe and effective treatment.
 There are certain effective home remedies, such as boric acid suppositories, which should only be done under doctor supervision and never for an extended period of time.
 The first step is always to speak to your doctor to make sure you don't try anything that could make the infection worse.

 If you're looking to vaginal steaming as a cure-all for your health problems, you may be out of luck.
 And according to the professionals, the risks may outweigh the potential benefits.
 If you decide to try vaginal steaming at home, make sure you understand the risks and take steps (outlined above) to be safe and avoid burns.
 And if you have certain health issues like menstrual discomfort, stress, or hemorrhoids you're looking to resolve, talk to a health care professional before trying a vaginal steam.